 During the sessions, both of you will be encouraged to contribute equally to the discussions.
 A mediator will not take sides or make decisions on your behalf but will gather information and help you formulate the best outcome for all concerned.
 Mediation is not a reconciliation service and no attempt is made by the mediator to encourage you to rethink your decision to separate.

 The length of time which is needed to reach a possible solution will depend on the individuals and their problems but it usually takes two to six sessions with each session lasting about an hour and a half.

 PRENUPTIAL & CIVIL PARTNERSHIP AGREEMENTS

 In order to protect your respective financial positions, you may wish to consider entering into a Prenuptial or Civil Partnership Agreement prior to entering into a marriage or civil partnership.
 Such an Agreement will cover the assets and items that are in the ownership of the parties’ prior to entering into the marriage or Civil Partnership and any assets acquired during the relationship.
 The Agreement will specifically deal with how such assets and items will be distributed if your relationship ends and you separate in the future.

-Though not strictly binding, recent cases of law in the Courts, in particular the case of Radmacher, means that it is more likely that weight will be given by the Court to the Agreement and it will be highly persuasive in any subsequent financial proceedings relating to the breakdown of the relationship.
+Though not strictly binding, recent cases of family law in the Courts, in particular the case of Radmacher, means that it is more likely that weight will be given by the Court to the Agreement and it will be highly persuasive in any subsequent financial proceedings relating to the breakdown of the relationship.
 There are key elements that will need to be present in the Agreement in order to maximize the persuasive ability on the Court.

 Aston Brooke has a wealth of experience in drafting such Agreements, giving you the best chance of financial protection in the event of the breakdown of your relationship or divorce.
 At the very least we would recommend that you speak to us about a Deed of Trust on how to hold your property if this is not jointly owned or purchased.